oroinc/documentation/user/back-office/products/product-attributes/index.rst

 .. hint:: This section is part of the :ref:`Product Management <concept-guides--product-management>` topic that provides a general understanding of the product concept in OroCommerce.

-A :term:`Product Attribute` is a special type of custom field in the product details.
-For product attributes, OroCommerce enables you to manage and group attributes that are unique to a special product family.
+A :term:`Product Attribute` is a type of a custom field in the product details.
+For product attributes, OroCommerce enables you to manage and group attributes that are unique to a particular product family.
 By adding the product attributes only to the product families they fit, you can limit the product data to the necessary characteristics.

 For example, when your OroCommerce store sells TVs and T-shirts, these items share some generic attributes (e.g., name, vendor), and differ in the remaining attributes set.
-For example, there might be a *Screen properties* group that contains *resolution*, *diagonal*, and *matrix* that should be linked to the products in the TV product family.
-For the T-shirts family, the linked attribute group may have color, size, material, fit and care guidance (washing, ironing, dry cleaning, etc).
+For example, there might be a *Screen properties* group containing *resolution*, *diagonal*, and *matrix* that should be linked to the products in the TV product family.
+For the T-shirts family, the linked attribute group may have color, size, material, fit, and care guidance (washing, ironing, dry cleaning, etc.).

-.. note:: Product attributes can be managed per organization.
-Any changes made to product attributes within one organization do not affect the attributes from others.
-The attributes that are created in the global organization can be used in other organizations, but only the admins of the global organization can edit them.
+.. note:: You can manage product attributes per organization.
+Any changes made to product attributes within one organization do not affect the attributes of others.
+You can use the attributes created in the global organization in other organizations, but only a system administrator of the global organization can edit them.

 By default, OroCommerce comes with the following system product attributes:

 .. image:: /user/img/products/product_attributes/ProductAttributes_oob.png
    :alt: The list of the default system product attributes

 Add new product attributes to introduce new custom parameters in your product details.
-Include product attributes into the new or existing attribute group in one or multiple product families.
+Include product attributes in one or multiple product families into the new or existing attribute group.

 .. note:: System attributes are shared among all product families.
 You can reorganize the way system attributes are grouped, but you cannot remove a product attribute from the product family.

-.. hint:: Instead of using one general purpose attribute (e.g., color), create multiple specific attributes (e.g., car_color, laptop_color, table_color).
+.. hint:: Instead of using one general-purpose attribute (e.g., color), create multiple specific attributes (e.g., car_color, laptop_color, table_color).
 This prevents loading all attributes as filters on all product pages and as a result, reduces the load on the database and improves the overall application performance.

 .. _products--product-attributes--create: